hiking gloves in front of a lake

 Where To Store Your Hiking Gloves On Trail

 Of course, where we store our hiking gloves depends on the weather and conditions we expect to face.
-If we expect to be frequently putting gloves on, we might store them in a hip belt or pants pocket.
+If we expect to be frequently putting gloves on, we might store them in a hip belt, fanny pack, or pants pocket.
 If we think we will only use gloves while approaching a windy summit or taking a cold break, we may keep them in an exterior pocket, but not in prime real estate pockets described above.
 You may also choose to store the gloves in your fleece jacket pocket, as you will likely the use them simultaneously.
 For backpackers who don’t expect to use their gloves until they get to camp, you may wish to store them inside your puffy jacket pockets.

 How Much Better Are The Best Hiking Gloves?